240401-NET/trainer-code/ContinuousLearning/agenda.md

 - What is AI/ML?
 - Generative AI Intro
   - What the heck is LLM?
+  - Word Embedding is a vector representation of text (dimension depends on each model) -> This allows models to compare words based on meanings instead of exclusively depending on spelling
+  - Vector conversion algo (Word2Vec, GloVe, etc)
+  - Retrieval Augmented Generation (RAG architecture): LLM + VectorDB(that has additional data)
   - Tokens
   - Prompts
   - Other GenAI Models (Dall-E, multimodal like GPT-4)